TreeMap

 As its name indicates, PriorityQueue is a better choice when it’s used as a priority queue, that is, letting the lowest one be in the front of the queue.
 Retrieving the lowest, removing it and letting the next lowest value be in the front of the queue are fast, which are O(logn) operations.

-2. Remove an existed element, not the lowest.
+2. Remove some existed entry, not the lowest.

 Check PriorityQueue Javadoc for more details.